 Bleistein v.
 Donaldson Lithographing Co.
+188 U.S. 239 (1903)

 [The plaintiffs produced three large color posters ("chromolithographs") to be used as advertisements for Wallace's circus.
 Later, the defendant reproduced the posters in smaller black-and-white versions, as advertisements for the same circus.
-When sued, the defendants argued that the chromolithographs were not copyrightable.]
+Based on John Muller & Co. v.
+New York Arrows Soccer Team, 802 F.2d 989 (8th Cir.)